January in Budapest

 Visit The Zoo!

 The Zoo & Botanical Garden is open all year round though with shorter opening hours in winter.
+It’s a great outdoor program espesially if you visit Budapest with kids.

-• every day: 09.00 -16.00 (last entry at 15.00), the animal houses are open: 10.00 – 15.30
+• Every day: 09.00 -16.00 (last entry at 15.00), the animal houses are open: 10.00 – 15.30

 TIP: If it’s too cold for strolling around the park view the interactive exhibits in the Magic Hill/Varázshegy.
 An excellent program with children!
 The Magic Hill is open: 10.00 – 15.30 in January-February.